scikit-hep/uproot3/README.rst

                      [1.1418698],
                      [23.913206]])}

 Jagged arrays are presented as Python objects with an array-like syntax (square brackets), but the subarrays that you get from each entry can have a different length.
-You can use this in straightforward Python code.
+You can use this in straightforward Python code (double nested ``for`` loop).

 .. code-block:: python